pujasaha2020/proteomics/datasets/proteomics_sleepdebt/README.md

 - The final output dataframe from this script will have : "ids", "infos", "profile" , "adenosine", "unified".
 Note: no proteomics here.
 - The dataset is named as `{input*version}\_with_sleep_debt*{date_of_generation}\_PS.csv`.
 The file will be saved to box at:
   `archives/sleep_debt/SleepDebt_Data/dataset_with_sleepdebt_at_clocktime/`.

+To understand how the sleepdebt at specific time is extracted for each protocol, please read the documentation in `day5_study.py`.
+Pretty much same format is followed for other studies.